kinecosystem/kin-ecosystem-sdk-docs/docs/intro.md

 Kin is the world’s most consumer-ready cryptocurrency built with a blockchain solution that supports more than 1M daily transactions.
 Place Kin at the center of your user engagement strategy and use it to solve real customer problems.

 Give your users fun ways to earn and spend Kin in your app, and help us build a whole new digital world.
-Here is a suggested Playbook on building with Kin .To see an example of how Kik integrated Kin, check out this video
+[Here](https://www.kinecosystem.com/prdFiles/lp_dev_dlp_ft_playbook.pdf) is a suggested Playbook on building with Kin.
+To see an example of how Kik integrated Kin, check out [this video](https://www.youtube.com/watch?v=hzWsLFI2Fnk).

 ## Ecosystem SDK Overview